iq-motion-control/iq-module-communication-doc/docs/clients/stow_user_interface.rst

 Stow User Interface
 -------------------
-The stow position feature allows a Vertiq module to return to a configurable position on a transition from armed to disarmed, on timeouts, or when given an explicit command to stow.
+The :ref:`Stow Position <manual_stow_position>` feature allows a Vertiq module to return to a configurable position on a transition from armed to disarmed, on timeouts, or when given an explicit command to stow.
 This can be useful for holding propellers in an aerodynamic position, or preparing vehicles for storage.
 Users can control what this position is, when the module should attempt to move into the stow position,